friflo/Friflo.Vectorization/README.md

 This project started as a sub project of [friflo ECS](https://github.com/friflo/Friflo.Engine.ECS).
 In this context it is used to vectorize `[Query]` methods.
 See [friflo ECS - Query Generator](https://friflo.gitbook.io/friflo.engine.ecs/documentation/query-optimization#query-generator).
-In this case the generated code requires `Friflo.Engine.ECS` as a dependency.
+In this case the generated C# code requires `Friflo.Engine.ECS` as a dependency.

 <br/>